Norifumi Yamamoto: Kickboxing career

 Yamamoto faced Masato at K-1 Premium 2004 Dynamite!! in a highly anticipated match up under K-1 Rules, and lost via decision.
 The fight did a 31.6 rating and was watched by more than 34 million viewers.

 Kid Yamamoto lost to Amateur Kickboxer Percy Ramos, at the Fighter of the Year tournament, 2006 by TKO into the fourth round.

 Yamamoto then faced Mike Zambidis at the K-1 World Max 2005 Tournament, he would also lose this bout by KO early into the third round.

 On July 13, 2009, Yamamoto was defeated by Korean kickboxer Jae Hee Cheon via KO at K-1 World MAX 2009 World Championship Tournament Final 8.
 He is now 1-3 under K-1 Rules.

 Personal life

 Yamamoto was married to Japanese female fashion model MALIA (マリア,新保真里有), with whom he had two sons and a daughter.
 They divorced in 2009.

 Death

 On August 26, 2018, Yamamoto wrote on his Instagram that he had been diagnosed with cancer.
 On September 18, 2018, Yamamoto died from stomach cancer.
 The type of cancer was revealed by Rizin founder Nobuyuki Sakakibara, with permission from Yamamoto's father.
 In the same interview, Sakakibara revealed that the cancer was diagnosed as early as 2016, but Yamamoto hid it from the public.
-In the beginning of 2018, Yamamoto's condition worsened to a point of where his father flew him to Guam to receive treatment for his terminal cancer.
+In the beginning of 2018, Yamamoto's condition worsened to a point where his father flew him to Guam to receive treatment for his terminal cancer.